Google’s Android One Series Review: Budget, But Not Game Changing!

 Whether Moto E gets the same is unclear, but Redmi surely lacks behind as it runs on Android Jellybean but with a heavily customized version.
 Xiaomi has promised an update for Redmi 1s before the year ends, so that side may get thumbs up.

-For those who don’t want to get in the trap of flash sales of Xiaomi and wish for better Android features, Android One series is decent for the money.
+For those who don’t want to get into the trap of Xiaomi’s flash sales and wish for better Android features, Android One series is decent for the money.
 All models are budget and effective, but not game changers!

 ranjita shalgar